 Case 2: You don't track users' attributes yet

-If you don't have the code added to track users' attribute looking like this:
+1. If you don't have the code added to track users' attributes, that looks like:

 <script type="text/javascript">